-A multiswitch connects to all four satellite sub-bands simultaneously, each one on a separate cable.
+A multiswitch connects to all four satellite sub-bands

+Figure 18 An example of a multiswitch being used in an IRS to feed four flats simultaneously, each one on a separate cable.
 It also connects to terrestrial TV and radio signals; often these have to be combined externally onto one cable.
 The number of outputs on a switch varies from one model to another, typically from four to thirty-two.
 Each output carries the full set of terrestrial signals, together with one of the four satellite sub-bands, depending on the tone and voltage signalling that it is sent by the satellite receiver.
 As far as any satellite receiver is concerned, a multiswitch behaves in the same way as an LNB.